Self-Driving Kruger National Park- Ultimate Guide

 A headlamp is helpful for walking around the camp when it’s dark.
 You can also use your phone flashlight.
 My headlamp is similar to this version from Black Diamond.

 Be ready to be patient.
 You can get caught in a herd of buffalo or on the road with a massive bull elephant.
-Don’t be in a hurry to get anywhere.
-Give yourself plenty of time so you enjoy the experience.

 Enjoy Self-Driving Around Kruger National Park